imahnama/Weather-App/README.md

-# Restaurant App
+# Weather App

-Practicing DOM manipulation by dynamically rendering a simple restaurant homepage!
+A weather forecast site using the weather API

 ## Built With